Indigenous Faculty

 Assistant Professor, Law

-Andrea Hilland, KC, is a member of the Nuxalk Nation and Assistant Professor at the Peter A. Allard School of Law.
+Andrea Hilland, KC, is a member of the Nuxalk Nation.
 Her research examines the intersections of Indigenous laws, Aboriginal rights, and environmental regulation to challenge discriminatory theories of colonial supremacy and Indigenous inferiority that are perpetuated through the contemporary colonial legal system.
 Key objectives of her research are to support the resurgence of Indigenous laws and to demonstrate the potential of Indigenous laws to enhance Canada’s multi-juridical legal system.
 She was appointed King’s Counsel in 2021.

 More on Ms Hilland